whitneyburton/portfolios/students/1801-front/megan-kaiser/20180302-megan-kaiser-m1.md

 ##### feedback to me:

 ## D: Professional Skills
-I find all of the PD sessions very helpful
+I find all of the PD sessions very helpful the first time around.
+I learned that my strengths from strength finder are very close to the truth and repaeting I realized how I should have used them better the first time in mod one.
+I feel like I had a strong Linkedin and Twitter before I got here.
+And I made my github strong over break using the things we learned, so this time around I had almost no changes to make.
+I know I need to work on making my story more me and less scripted so thats my plan during the week off, to nail that down.

 ### Gear Ups